In this post I'll share a few ways you can take your iTalki tutoring to the next level, to improve your language skills faster than you imagined!

 How often (and for how long) do you think one should take lessons there?

-Also by having more frequent lessons your general language learning is more focused, and you are more motivated because you are working towards a tangiable, upcoming goal.
+Also by having more frequent lessons your general language learning is more focused, and you are more motivated because you are working towards a tangible, upcoming goal.